gsurrel/PROFIT/README.md

-# Process Resource Oversight and Information Tracker: `PROFIT`
+# Process Resource Oversight and Friendly Information Tracker: `PROFIT`

 `PROFIT` is a sampling resource tracker that can look very similar to other tools: